cilium/cilium/Documentation/bpf/architecture.rst

 packet.
 On the other hand, tc BPF programs are executed later in the kernel stack, so they have access to more metadata and core kernel functionality.
-Apart from tc and XDP programs, there are various other kernel subsystems as well which use BPF such as tracing (kprobes, uprobes, tracepoints, etc).
+Apart from tc and XDP programs, there are various other kernel subsystems as well, which use BPF such as tracing (kprobes, uprobes, tracepoints, etc).

 The following subsections provide further details on individual aspects of the BPF architecture.